ICanBoogie/MessageBus/README.md

 ## Permissions and voters

 You probably want to restrict the dispatch of messages to certain conditions.
 For example, deleting records should only be possible for users having a certain scope in their [JWT][].
-You want to make sure of a few things:
+For this, you want to make sure of a few things:

 1. Define voters and the permission they vote for.